 The economic projection below is calculated to produce an all-in operating cost model and is based on listed assumptions.
 Our critical measure is cost per pound to low Earth orbit.
 The values used were judged reasonable by experts involved but are highly sensitive to exit velocity and robustness of operation.
 That is, at higher exit velocities, costs go down dramatically from smaller booster rockets for the necessary delta V. At lower exit velocities, costs go up.
-Similarly, with operational robustness lower than projected, costs will go down and conversely if the system is not robust and needs significant maintenance, costs can become significant.
+Similarly, with operational robustness greater than projected, costs will go down and conversely if the system is not robust and needs significant maintenance, costs can become significant.

 Excluded are the substantial up-front capital costs provided in an assumed public and private partnership, ongoing research and development costs, external security costs and taxes.